 We use Dr. Jeffrey Hindin’s autonomic testing equipment and protocol to assess heart rate variability in such patients, and I imagined how poor his HRV would be as I spoke with him on Skype.
 I ended the call hoping this gentleman, who has lived most of his life in sympathetic nervous system overload and knows his health is going downhill, will somehow find the resources and treatment he needs and not commit suicide.

 Do you think Guilleminault was being dramatic…or realistic?
 How long does the insanity of retraction which can reduce a patient’s tongue space/airway have to go on before the profession wakes up?
 This Brazilian man is not a crazy man and an outlier.
 There are others all over the world who are in similar situations.
 What will we as a profession do to help them?

-Written by William Hang, DDS
+William Hang, DDS

 After completing his orthodontic training at the University of Minnesota, Dr. Hang joined the faculty there to teach orthodontics.
 He later established an orthodontic practice in rural Vermont.
 After practicing traditional orthodontics for 7 years, he saw serious limitations in esthetics and function with the traditional approach to orthodontics.